YallaCalculators

 When Are You Entitled to Gratuity?

-• Completing 1+ years on unlimited contract (resignation or termination)
+• Completing 1 or more years of continuous service (resignation or termination)

 • Retirement

-• Negotiate higher basic salary: Allowances don’t count for gratuity
+• Negotiate a higher basic salary: allowances don’t count toward gratuity.

-• Stay 5+ years if possible: Rate increases from 21 to 30 days
+• Stay past five years if you can: the rate rises from 21 to 30 days per year.

-• Understand deductions: Any debts to employer may be deducted
+• Understand deductions: any proven debts to your employer may be deducted.

 Tax Implications

-There is no tax on gratuity in the UAE.
-Your entire gratuity payment is tax-free.
-However, if you’re transferring funds to your home country, check if it’s taxable there.
+There is no tax on gratuity in the UAE — your entire payment is tax-free.
+If you transfer the funds to your home country, check whether it is taxable there.

 Filed under